Flat Bush

 Current Standards Compliance

-We maintain active knowledge of Auckland Council's current requirements for new development in Flat Bush, including stormwater management, sediment control during earthworks season, geotechnical specifications, and the specific precinct provisions applying to different parts of the Flat Bush development area.
+We keep current with what Auckland Council actually requires for new development in Flat Bush right now: stormwater management, sediment control during earthworks season, geotechnical specifications, and the specific precinct provisions that apply to different parts of the development area.
+The rules keep changing.
+We stay on top of them.

 Our Flat Bush Service Coverage

-We serve all Flat Bush development areas including the Ormiston precinct, Barry Curtis Park surrounds, new residential stages along Ormiston Road, Flat Bush School Road, Murphy Road, and Stancombe Road, plus the Ormiston Town Centre commercial area.
+We cover all of Flat Bush's development areas, including the Ormiston precinct, Barry Curtis Park surrounds, new residential stages along Ormiston Road, Flat Bush School Road, Murphy Road, and Stancombe Road, plus the Ormiston Town Centre commercial area.

 Our Projects